kurtekat/shaiya-episode-6/sdev/README.md

 ## Skill Abilities

-This library adds support for episode 6 skill abilities 70, 87, and 35 (exp stones). **It does not affect other skills.**
+The library adds support for episode 6 skill abilities 70, 87, and 35 (exp stones). **It does not affect other skills.**

 | SkillId | Ability | Supported          |
 |---------|---------|--------------------|